JohnCoene/grapher/docs/docs/tips.md

 Plainly hiding links seems blunt but works surprisingly well, bear with me.
 Again grapher is only worried about making a beautiful visualisation so if a graph tends towards a "hairball" it makes sense to hide links.
 The benefits of hiding links are numerous.

 The alternative is often to remove links (e.g.: with minimum spanning tree) but that results in graph layouts that do not resemble the original graph structure at all, it's in essence a totally different graph.
+Hiding links allows to keep the global graph structure.

-Hiding links allows to keep the  this method actually keeps all links making the resulting layout more sensible: the link between X and Y might be hidden but they are nonetheless close to one another.
+One question remains, which links do we hide?